bmwoolf/bank-in-huff/README.md

 A simple set of contracts to replace a whole bank.
 Should handle ETH and USDC

 ## Questions
-- how does Huff handle storing/accessing ETH?
-ERC20's are pretty straightforward with storage slots
 - how much gas does using `<zero>` save vs using `0x00`?